Asoke26/Simpli-Squared/README.md

-# Join Ordering Simplified
+# Simpli-Squared

-This repository contains code and instructions used in **Join Ordering Simplified paper**.
+This repository contains code and instructions used in **Simpli-Squared: A Very Simple Yet Unexpectedly Powerful Join Ordering Algorithm**.

 ## Files